oordenesg/how_to_use_Neo4j/README.md

 Imagine that we are trying to delete the relationship between both nodes.
 In Neo4j it is possible to do that using

 **MATCH (j:Person {name:'Jennifer'})-[r:IS_FRIENDS_WITH]->(m:Person {name:'Mark}) DELETE r**

+# Exercise

+Let's practice with a real example found.
+Using the same dataset provided in the sandbox